flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 `curl -s icanhazip.com ` -> should show your exit node IP.

+### Exit node health check

+To  monitor the status of the exit node **automatically**, upload the script: `check-exit-node.sh` to your root folder.
+Edit all parameters, such as your exit node IP, email address, and exit node name.

+Then create a crontab, running every 2 hours.

+`sudo crontab -e`

+Then add:

+`0 */2 * * * /root/check-exit-node.sh`

+If the exit node becomes unresponsive, fails, or cannot be reached through pinging, the script will send an e-mail to the admin.
+In total the script checks 5 different methods to ensure the IP is truly down.
+If it is, it shuts down tailscale automatically, and sends a report through e-mail.

 ## How the split tunneling works

 Here's what happens with the configuration: